 Luang Prabang to the 4,000 Islands

 A 2-week fully-escorted Laos family tour.
 This tailored family adventure begins in the old capital – UNESCO World Heritage-listed Luang Prabang – before taking you overland to the spectacular karst landscapes of Vang Vieng and the laid back contemporary capital, Vientiane, situated on the banks of the Mekong River.
 From here we’ll travel to the lesser-known, far south of the country and a fun jungle experience on the Boloven Plateau before finishing in the picturesque ‘4,000 Islands’ region and the awe-inspiring Khone Phapaeng Falls, close to the Cambodian border.

-Aiming at the entire family, we offer a varied range of soft adventure activities suitable for ‘children’ aged 8 to 80 years.
+Aiming at the entire family, we offer a varied range of flexible soft adventure activities suitable for anyone from 8 to 80 years.
 These include; cycling among the ancient temples and local markets of picturesque Luang Prabang, hiking through lush forests and bathing in waterfalls, exploring the limestone caves of Vang Vieng, a visit to the ancient ruined city and World Heritage site of Wat Phu, trying a zip-line through jungle treetops on the lush Boloven Plateau and kayaking down the Mekong itself to see some of the River’s rare freshwater dolphins.
 These are just some of the varied and exciting activities on offer.

 Note that, as this is a private, Laos family tour it can, therefore, be organised at a time of the year to suit your family – rather than with any fixed departures dates – as well as meaning that the itinerary and any activities noted are completely flexible and can be tailored to suit any age group.
 Prices are based on a minimum of 4 persons sharing two double or twin rooms while flights are extra and vary according to the season.

 Please don’t hesitate to contact us with any queries, requests or tweaks you may have.

 Here's an idea of what you can expect to do and see day-to-day.